Nicolae-Peptea/CodeCoolShop/README.md

 - Place an order with or without an account
 - Pay by credit card using Stripe
 - User Dashboard - Placed orders details
-- Email confirmation for both user registration and placed order
+- Email confirmation for both user registration and orders
 - Event logging

 <p align="right">(<a href="#top">back to top</a>)</p>